a-e-r-o/vega3/readme.md

+# This project is abandonned and unfinished.
+See github.com/a-e-r-o/vega4

 # *V E G A*

 VEGA is multi-purpose Discord bot, but really mainly a playground project for me to test things or just speed up some things by adding a command on vega instead of doing it manually